Registration

 • outprefix (string) – output will be named with this prefix.

-• mask (ANTsImage (optional)) – mask the registration.
+• mask (ANTsImage (optional)) – Registration metric mask in the fixed image space.

 • grad_step (scalar) – gradient step size (not for all tx)